Brain-like computation and intelligence

 Expected student activities

-Attend lectures and take notes during lectures, participate in quizzes and read scientific articles.
-Solve the problem sets and take the final exam.
+Attend lectures and take notes, participate in quizzes, the modeling project and read scientific articles.
+Complete problem sets and take the final exam.

 Assessment methods